FianuD/UdacityProject3-Classic-Arcade-Game-Clone/README.md

-# Classic Arcade Game Clone project
+# Classic Arcade Game Clone(Frogger)

 ### About

 Third project from the Front-End Web Developer Nanodegree in
 <a href="https://www.udacity.com" target="_blank">Udacity</a>:
-Using provided visual asset and engine.js; add a number of entities to the game including the player enemies and items to recreated the classic arcade game Froggerwith Object-Oriented JavaScript and HTML5 Canvas.
+Using visual asset and engine.js provided by Udacity in start code; add a number of entities to the game including player character and enemies to recreate the classic arcade game Frogger with Object-Oriented JavaScript and HTML5 Canvas.

 ### How to run the game?